David McMillan (smuggler): Early life

 McMillan was born in London, United Kingdom, England, on 9 April 1956.
 He is the son of John McMillan CBE, who was the controller of Associated-Rediffusion Television, and his Australian wife.
 After his parents separated, he immigrated to Australia with his mother and sister.
-He attended Caulfield Grammar School in Melbourne, Victoria.
+McMillan attended Caulfield Grammar School in Melbourne, Victoria until he was expelled for attempting to manufacture LSD in the school chemistry lab.
+After leaving school, McMillan worked as a cinema projectionist an inner city cinema, where he came into contact with members of the criminal underworld.

 Criminal career

-A part-time job at a city cinema introduced McMillan to the fringes of the underworld; a group of safe-crackers who had turned to narcotics when police surveillance curtailed their traditional profession.
+McMillan's job at the cinema introduceed him to a group of safe-crackers who had turned to narcotics when police surveillance curtailed their traditional profession.
 Connections with the free-marijuana hippie lobbyists brought those two worlds together and a tempting opportunity for McMillan, who was well-travelled.
 At the time, he was a distributor of the monthly magazine, The Australasian Weed, a drug-reform periodical, and advocated the complete lifting of the prohibition against drugs for recreational use.
-McMillan then began a career as a drug smuggler, during which he smuggled hashish from India.
+McMillan then began a career as a drug smuggler, during which he developed the bag-duplication system at Sydney's Kingsford-Smith Airport in the late 1970s as he smuggled hashish from India and heroin from Thailand.
 In 1979, McMillan fell out with disgraced peer Lord Tony Moynihan after the exiled lord attempted to trap McMillan in a gambling-sting operation using the large-scale bets of the Chinese-run cockfights in Manila.
 Moynihan had hoped to employ McMillan's technical expertise to detonate an explosive capsule in the necks of fighting cocks, and so determine the winners.

 Moynihan planned only to swindle McMillan out of the betting stake after a test game.
 McMillan was alerted to the scam by his Chinese film-making friends and left the Philippines after cautioning Moynihan.
 Moynihan would later move on to hoodwink smuggler Howard Marks in the 1980s, resulting in Marks's conviction and imprisonment in America.
 Imprudent spending attracted the attention of federal police when a Clénet Coachworks car was imported from California bearing papers that had greatly undervalued the vehicle.
 This slip-up led to a major investigation which eventually revealed houses, businesses and properties along the eastern coast of Australia bought with cash and valued in millions of dollars.
 These assets later became the subject of Australia's first important confiscation of drug-earned assets.
 At the peak of his career in the 1980s, McMillan was a multi-millionaire and maintained homes, offices and apartments all over the world.